-Structured citations appear in business listing where the owner of the listing fills out detail about the business.
+Structured citations appear in business listing.
 The image above is a Yelp listing for a plumbing business in San Francisco.
-Citations are a big part of local SEO because it shows details of your business and makes it easy for your customers to get in touch.
+Citations are a big part of local SEO because.
+It shows details of your business and makes it easy for your potential customers to contact you.

 When I typed “Help for Drug and Alcohol in Cambridgeshire” they showed up on Page 1 result.
 Location pages increase your chances of appearing for location-specific searches.

-Zenith Copywriting Agency creates high-quality long-form location pages for local businesses who need help reaching a targeted audience.
+If you need help crafting SEO-optimized location pages, Zenith Copywriting Agency can help.
+We create location pages for local businesses who need help reaching a targeted audience.
 Get in touch today to learn more.

-Uniform information on your contact page and Google My Business Listing
+6. Uniform Information on Your Contact Page and Google My Business Listing